 10 Ways to Escape a Low Mood

-When people feel low the main temptation is to let their mood get the upper hand.
-It doesn't need to be this way but thinking of ways to change the atmosphere and therefore the mood don't always come easily.
+When people feel low, the main temptation is to let their mood get the upper hand.
+It doesn't need to be this way, but thinking of ways to change the atmosphere and therefore the mood don't always come easily.
 Here are just a few things you might like to consider:

-Get warm.
+1. Get warm.
 People who are feeling despondent or depressed often don't do much activity.
 They often feel cold physically and emotionally and this drags down mood even further.
-Just by warming the room, or wearing additional warm clothing, or luxuriating for a while in a warm bath, can lift the spirits.
+Just by warming the room, wearing additional warm clothing, or luxuriating for a while in a warm bath, can lift the spirits.

-Move the Furniture.
+2. Move the furniture.
 It's not uncommon to feel despondent when things in life feel stuffy and stagnant.
 Just moving things around a bit can change the whole complexion of a room and your mood with it.
 How long have those pictures been on the wall?
 Are those the only photographs you can put in the frames?
 Do the chairs have to be arranged like that?
 What about some flowers or grasses in a couple of pots?

-Make contact.
+10. Make contact.
 Sitting in isolation isn't good for low moods.
 Whether it's by telephone call or (even better) face-to-face, communication is a good thing and almost always lifts mood.